 ** Kidding.
 Greg awesomely met Sloane at the SFO airport on multiple occasions but Sloane never once dropped Greg off or picked him up from any airport in New York City.
 This is because Greg is not an asshole and Sloane is not out of her mind.

 One thing to note before we begin: Sloane and I are not sad people in general.
 And these photos, they do not make us sad.
 In fact, they do the opposite.
 Finding a truly sad thing on the street is like discovering a small treasure.
 And so you want to share it with somebody.
-I’m not a particularly good gift-giver—but with Sloane, I knew I could always send her a picture of some sad shit on a sidewalk, and she’d love it.
+I’m not a particularly good gift-giver—but with Sloane, I knew I could always send her a picture of some sad thing on a sidewalk, and she’d love it.

 In that case we should also get this little nugget out of the way: Greg is a pretty awesome photographer and I am a pathetically passive participant in all this, the humble recipient of jpgs.
 Anyway, in the months that followed the photo of the heart on the pavement, two things happened: 1) Greg continued to take pictures of Sad Stuff on the Street until one day I noted this was a theme for him, and 2) we broke up.
 It was via phone so what you had was two people, both logically sad and both coincidentally on the street.
 Now, I don’t want to put too much pressure on the Sad Stuff on the Street because, well, if you’ve seen some of this shit you know it’s been through a lot already.
 It can’t handle “metaphor” and “symbolism.”
 But rather than the photos becoming visual punctuation for a long-distance romance gone awry, something we could point to and say “you see? how telling!,” they had the exact opposite effect.
 They were, dare I say, the bridge that took us straight into friendship.
 Because they were just funny.
 And everywhere.
 And they led to some heated and hilarious debates on what constitutes Sad Stuff on the Street.